ATM2100/GuidedWalkThroughOfLinux/Guide.md

 mv File3 /home/user/File3
 ```

-If you were to run these three commands, they would all move their respective files into the home directory like so:
+If you were to run these three commands, they would all move their respec#45~22.04.1-Ubuntu SMP PREEMPT_DYNAMIC Wed Sep 11 15:25:05 UTC 2tive files into the home directory like so:

 ```
 ~/